 Thing is, though, CDPs can be revolutionary.
 In marketing-speak, this sometimes means “slightly better than before, when it works,” but CDPs are the real deal.
 Implement a CDP right and the result for your business can be an exponential improvement.
 Implement it wrong, and it becomes exponentially bad.

-I’m going to explain how they work later.
+I’m going to explain how customer data platforms (CDPs) work later.
 But first I want to define the opportunity a CDP represents.
 CDPs let you put all your data in one place and feed it to all your tools.
 That means you can:

-Each of these is huge, both together is a totally new ballgame.
+- Each of these is huge, both together can be a totally new ballgame.

 Let’s look at an example: a prospect visits multiple pages of your website on the same day.